 To help your teen get cooking, stock your kitchen with these easy-to-prepare staples.

 Who doesn't crave crunchy snacks?
 Invest in a popcorn popper!
-Popcorn is a whole grain, plus it's loaded with fiber for a healthy digestive system.
-Three air-popped cups deliver nearly four grams of fiber.
+Popcorn is a whole grain, plus it's loaded with dietary fiber for a healthy digestive system.
+Three air-popped cups deliver nearly four grams of dietary fiber.

 When it comes to making a quick meal, it doesn't get much easier than canned beans — just rinse, drain and heat!
 They're perfect for burritos, mashed on a tortilla, or added to canned soup for extra protein.

 Even if teens have no clue how to cook, that doesn't mean they can't whip up a simple meal or snack.
 Nut and seed butters — such as peanut, almond or sunflower butter — all are perfect no-fuss foods for the novice cook.
-They're a cinch to spread on French toast with sliced bananas or make a tasty dip for apples, celery or bell pepper strips.
+They're a cinch to spread on toast with sliced bananas or make a tasty dip for apples, celery or bell pepper strips.

 Whether fried, scrambled or hard-boiled, eggs are an easy protein food for teen cooks.
 With a prep and cook time of less than five minutes, eggs are an easy addition to any meal.
 They are a great source of protein, vitamin B12, choline and phosphorus – all essential nutrients for teens.

 Busy teens don't have a lot of time to spend in the kitchen, but that doesn't mean dinner has to be a sandwich.
 Quick-cooking whole grains such as quinoa, instant brown rice and whole-wheat couscous take less than 15 minutes from start to finish.
-For a speedy meal, teens can toss cooked whole grains with microwaved frozen vegetables, season them with less-sodium soy sauce, and add a convenient source of protein, such as cooked frozen or canned chicken or seafood, canned beans or tofu.
+For a speedy meal, teens can toss cooked whole grains with microwaved frozen vegetables, season them with lower-sodium soy sauce, and add a convenient source of protein, such as cooked frozen or canned chicken or seafood, canned beans or tofu.

 When you teach teens basic cooking techniques you'll be amazed by how quickly they catch on.
 Start by showing them how to grill, bake or broil marinated chicken, fish or beef.
 Or, demonstrate how to sauté ground chicken or turkey, tempeh or tofu to add to spaghetti sauce, chili or tacos.